department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-supplemental">Supplemental Claim—a claim providing new evidence to support a disability claim that was denied</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-supplemental">Supplemental claim—a claim providing new evidence to support a disability claim that was denied</button>
 <div id="claim-supplemental" class="usa-accordion-content">

 You'll need to submit new evidence we've haven't reviewed before that's related to the issue you're claiming.<br>